-Named a most-anticipated book of 2026 by Debutiful, LGBTQ+ Reads, and Bookshop.org
+Named a most-anticipated book of 2026 by Debutiful, LGBTQ+ Reads, and Bookshop.org, and included in Publishers Marketplace’s Spring/Summer 2026 Buzz Books Preview

 A bighearted debut novel about queer yearning, indie musicians, and the gut-punch of first love and heartbreak